TheComputerGuyMI/auto-install/README.md

 This is a project attempting to automate the setup of new computers for clients.

 *UPDATE: GUI-Installer now is available in both .exe and .ps1 formats!
-They both come bundled when downloading the most recent release."
+They both come bundled when downloading the most recent release.*

 GUI-Installer will provide the user with some options for what they want to download to the new computer.